jonahgcarpenter/aprilslilpugs/README.md

 ## TODO

-- refactor frontend with react query
 - create separate branch for server/ to make it easy for unraid
 - implement actual images functionality
 - move RTSP stream into this codebase?
-- notifications for stream down
-- fix white space on mobile